ai-mindset/KnowledgeSummarised.jl/README.md

-# Immune, summarised
+# Knowledge, summarised

 [![SciML Code Style](https://img.shields.io/static/v1?label=code%20style&message=SciML&color=9558b2&labelColor=389826)](https://github.com/SciML/SciMLStyle)

-In 2017, a great new [microbe.tv](https://www.microbe.tv) podcast made its appearance.
-[Immune](https://www.microbe.tv/immune/) was introduced, hosted by [Prof. Vincent Racaniello](https://en.wikipedia.org/wiki/Vincent_Racaniello), [Dr. Cynthia Leifer](https://twitter.com/cindyleifer), [Dr. Steph Langel](https://langelresearchteam.com/the-team) and [Dr. Brianne Barker](http://twitter.com/bioprofbarker).
+This project started as an efficient way to summarise some of the excellent [MicrobeTV](https://www.microbe.tv) podcast episodes, for my personal education.
+I chose [Immune](https://www.microbe.tv/immune/) as a starting point.
+It runs on a monthly cadence, each episode spans approx. 1 hour, where a panel of immunology experts discuss new publications.
+At the time of writing, the [Immune playlist](https://www.youtube.com/watch?v=jnvBvbTcwIQ&list=PLGhmZX2NKiNkNlShZ2YuHH1GkwdsnH4pr&pp=iAQB) contains approximately 66 hours of high-quality scientific content over 49 episodes (some older episodes seem to be missing from the YouTube playlist).

-Through the [Immune playlist](https://www.youtube.com/watch?v=jnvBvbTcwIQ&list=PLGhmZX2NKiNkNlShZ2YuHH1GkwdsnH4pr&pp=iAQB), the audience has access to approximately 66 hours of high-quality scientific content over 49 episodes, and counting.
-This project aims to transcribe every playlist episode, soon after it gets uploaded.
-Each transcript will then be summarised, with the use of a Large Language Model.
+This initial aim acted as motivation for me to write a tool in Julia, which will help me learn what I'm interested in, at a faster pace.
+The final goal is to utilise open-source technology able to run locally on an affordable personal computer, to learn about immunology in a time efficient way, affordably.
-The goal is to utilise open-source technology able to run locally on a personal computer, to learn about immunology in a time efficient way, affordably.
-Should this experiment yield satisfactory results, the same principle could be applied to longer microbe.tv playlists such as [TWiV](https://www.youtube.com/watch?v=Tcz0At17zJ8&list=PL55B28888146FAD78&pp=iAQB).
+Should this experiment yields satisfactory results, the same principle could be applied to different playlists depending on interest.
+Hence broadening the scope by naming this tool `KnowledgeSummarised.jl` i.e. knowledge, summarised, using Julia.

 Technology stack:
 [Julia](https://julialang.org/) for development
 [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download podcast audio from its YouTube playlist
 [Whisper-Faster](https://github.com/Purfview/whisper-standalone-win/releases/tag/faster-whisper) for audio transcription